MoserMichael/go_pprof_analyse/readme.md

         `curl 'http://localhost:6060/debug/pprof/block?seconds=3&debug=1'`
     </td>
     <td>
-        `block` profile is a superset of `mutex` - here a all goroutines count that have resulted in a blocking - for last three seconds
+        `block` profile is a superset of `mutex.
+The stack traces of of blocking states are returned - for last three seconds
     </td>
   </tr>
 </table>